 - This unit provides students with an intensive introduction to the communications project management systems regularly used in contemporary organisational environments.
 It examines the process of project management including the various forms and templates and considers the ways in which project management plays a central role in (1) managing communications campaigns; (2) making visible strategic and innovative opportunities; and (3) and identifying and managing risks.

-- Indicative assessments in this unit are as follows: (1) a project proposal; (2) a) campaign proposal and b) associated campaign implementation documentation; and (3) attendance, participation and presentations.
+- Indicative assessments in this unit are as follows: (1) quiz; (2) a) campaign proposal and b) associated campaign implementation documentation; and (3) sample content.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.